Saturday, September 9, 2017 10 am – 4 pm

 Food trucks and local food will offer lunch and snack items.
 Hands-on kids activities, local bluegrass music, and demonstrations in the Mill round out the Antique Engine Jamboree.

 If you are interested in exhibiting at the 2017 Antique Engine Jamboree, please call Brendan Pronteau, 607/278-5744 or send an email.
+You may also complete and mail the HMM 2017 Exhibitor Form.
+The form can be emailed to Brendan or mailed to PO Box 99 East Meredith, NY 13757.

 The Jamboree is included with regular Museum admission, which is free for children 12 and under, Museum members, and residents of zip codes near Hanford Mills (13757, 13739, 13786, 13750, and 13806).
 Event activities run from 10 am to 4 pm, the Museum is open until 5 pm.